jacobnava8/telco-churn-analysis/README.md

 # 📈 Telco Customer Churn Analysis

 ## 📌 Overview
-This project analyzes a **telecom customer dataset (7,000+ records)** to predict churn and identify drivers of customer retention.
+This project analyzes a **telecom customer dataset (7,043 records)** to predict churn and uncover the drivers of customer retention.
-Machine learning models including **Logistic Regression** and **Decision Trees** were applied to forecast churn, with business-focused threshold tuning to balance false positives and false negatives.
+Using **Logistic Regression** and **Decision Trees**, we evaluated customer attributes like contract type, tenure, internet service, and charges.
+The analysis provided both **predictive accuracy (80%)** and **business insights** to reduce churn through targeted interventions.

 ---